-Our comprehensive Graduate Support Program (GSP) is a critical component of the 11-year commitment we make to our students as they continue their education in high school and college.
+Our unique and comprehensive Graduate Support Program (GSP) is a critical component of the 11-year commitment we make to our students as they continue their education in high school and college.

 - A middle school curriculum focused on high school, college, and career preparedness

-- Comprehensive support for high school admissions and placement, including scholarship aid
+- Comprehensive support for high school admissions and placement, including financial scholarship aid

 - Adult volunteer college coaches for all graduates